HOW TO STOP A PUPPY BITING AND DESTROYING THINGS

-It is important to understand that during the formative (sensitive) period, the puppy is teething.
+It is important to understand that during the formative period when your pup is 2 – 4 months old, the puppy is teething.
 During this time, they show a lot more interest in chewing, biting and mouthing.
 This is natural and expected in all puppies, but some are more inclined than others.
 There are numerous reasons they chew a lot around this time.
 They are learning to use their nose and their taste, along with how to use their mouth.
 They are also learning what they can and can’t eat or play with, so this is where we need to give them a bit of a nudge in the right direction.

-Bite inhibition is a natural progression and occurs at the same time as the chewing and destructive behaviour.
+Bite Inhibition refers to a dog’s ability to control the strength and force of his mouthing.
+A dog who hasn’t learned bite inhibition with people doesn’t recognise the sensitivity of human skin, so can bite too hard, even in play.
+Bite inhibition is a natural progression with pups and occurs at the same time as the chewing and destructive behaviour.
 This is seen naturally when the pups play with each other.
 In the wild, they are basically learning how to fight and attack prey by play fighting with each other.
-In the home environment they will automatically.
-Try this with you and your family, as you are in essence the other pups, or family members in their pack.
-At home, we teach them that it is fine to play and run around as much as they want, but they must not bite.
+In the home environment they will automatically try this with you and your family, as you are in essence the other pups, or family members in their pack.
+However at home, we teach them that it is fine to play and run around as much as they want, but they must not bite us.

-Offer alternatives.
-It’s all well and good discriminating against bad behaviour, but your puppy still needs to bite and chew, It is great to encourage this in the form of fetching or retrieving.
+It’s all well and good discriminating against bad behaviour, but your puppy still needs to bite and chew.
+It is great to encourage this in the form of fetching or retrieving.
 We tie a toy to the end of a piece of rope and throw it away, followed by a “fetch” command.
 When the puppy grabs the toy we pull it towards us while enticing the puppy in with a “come” or “bring it here” command, followed by a click and reward.
 Be careful not to start a tug of war – unless that is what you want of course.
 This is a multi-purpose exercise with many benefits.
-We are teaching bite inhibition by redirecting their biting onto a toy, and we are teaching destructive discrimination but helping them understand what is appropriate to chew.
+We are teaching bite inhibition by giving them a tug toy to redirect their mouthy play onto an appropriate item, and we are teaching destructive discrimination but helping them understand what is okay to chew.
 We are also fulfilling their natural prey drive and instinctive behaviour to hunt or chase things.
 Lastly, we are enriching their learning.
 This is a form of playtime that is very beneficial to their development as a well-rounded dog, and keeps them happy and fit.